jrmak/FNNR-ABM-Primate/README.md

 2. Download the code.
 Files are found in the ABM folder.

-3a.
+3. a.
 Run 'server.py' to launch a web browser with an interactive visualization module of monkey movement.

 Monkey movements are semi-randomized, and based on the weighted value of their 8-neighbor surroundings.
 This weighted value is currently determined by elevation (changeable in code; requires a raster layer converted to an ASCII file).
 A visual key will launch with the web browser in a later update.

-3b.
+b.
 Run 'graph.py' to see population demographic charts after 1 year, or 73 time-steps (changeable in code).

 This project is incomplete.
 For more information, contact the owner of this repository.